SehajroopSingh/WorldDataSet/README.md

 ### Our Recent Dataset:
 ####GDIM.csv

+In our data preprocessing stage,the initial dataset did not include details on on Gender equality, government instability, IQ, income, and temperature.
+Since, this additional data information would help with our analysis, we added the additional information by merging EqualityData and Politicalstability dataset with our GDIM dataset grouping by and country and sub-region.
+The variables included in the final dataset are displayed in Table 1 while the first few rows of the final dataset are shown in Table 2.

 Column Names:

 [('country', 'region', 'incgroup4', 'parent', 'child', 'MEANp', 'MEANc', 'SDp', 'SDc', 'CAT', 'DIF', 'CAT_ISCED0', 'CAT_ISCED1', 'CAT_ISCED2', 'CAT_ISCED34', 'GEI %', 'Gender Economic Participation and Opportunity Equality %', 'Gender Education Attainment Equality %', 'Gender Health and Survival Equality %', 'Gender Political Empowerment', 'sub-region', 'Political Instability Estimate', 'IQ', 'Average Income (USD)', 'Education expenditure\nper inhabitant (USD)', 'Daily maximum\ntemperature Celsius'])

 CSV screenshot: